flutter/website/src/data-and-backend/state-mgmt/options.md

 ## June

-lightweight and modern state management library that focuses on providing a pattern very similar to Flutter's native state management.
+A lightweight and modern state management library that focuses on providing a pattern similar to Flutter's built-in state management.

 * [june package][]

+[june package]: {{site.pub-pkg}}/june

 ## Redux